threatcode/threat-ci-pipeline/README.md

  - stretch
  - jessie

-This release is also gonna be used for some stages like lintian.
+This release is also going to be used for some stages like lintian.
 By default, `unstable` is used.

 To change the `RELEASE`, define this after including the yaml: